EllisV/slides-compile-web-assets/slides/false-impresssion-on-task-runners.md

 ## False impressions on JS task runners

 * People think that Grunt is a monstrous tool which can do everything
-* It is an API for writting commands.
+* It actually is an API for writting commands.
 In most cases it only delegates tasks to other tools

 ```javascript
 module.exports = function (grunt) {